PLP-WebTechnologies/feb-2025-final-project-and-deployment-DukeMochama2022/README.md

 ## Tech Stack:
 - Frontend: HTML5, CSS3, JavaScript
-- Backend: (Optional - can be extended with Django or Node.js)

 ## Visit the Live Blog:
-Check out the live version of the blog at [Campus Cupid](https://yourdomain.com).
+Check out the live version of the blog at [Campus Cupid](mellifluous-souffle-15e13e.netlify.app).

 ## How to Run the Project:
 1. Clone the repository: